moolleer/castle-guide/README.md

 Header
 - A header section with the logo and icon.
+- The header is consistent trough the whole site, with responsive design for different screen sizes.
 - Navigation links for each page _Home_ (index.html), _About_ (about.html), _Castles_ (castles.html) and _Sign up_ (sign-up.html).
 - A colored border effect for letting the user know wich page its currently on.
 - The navigation links also have a colored increased padding when hovered over.